przemastro/tsql-framework-template/README.md

 Stored Procedures

     1. observationsDelta

-In addition:
-Table 1 - status (new, old), active (0, 1), null values allowed in Photometry columns Tables 3-8 contains unique and not null values
-Table 2 contains only active records
-If there are no photometry for observation then columns are populated with nulls Data types conversion between stagingObservations and observations tables
+    2. insertTestData

+In addition test data are prepared.

-More info you can find in https://github.com/przemastro/astroApp.git
+More info you can find in https://github.com/przemastro/astroApp.git and in gettingStarted.txt file.